daler/dotfiles/_sources/bash.rst.txt

     * - ``tre``
       - Nicer ``tree`` output, colored and piped to less
     * - ``sa``
-      - Open``fzf`` to search across all conda environments, and activates the selected one
+      - Open :ref:`fzf` to search across all conda environments, and activates the selected one

 ``.bash_prompt``